AryanK1511/Ansible-notes-and-learning/Basic Ansible Guide.md

 ### Playbook Structure

-- A Playbook is a single YAML file containing a set of plays.
 - A play defines activities on a single or a group of hosts.
 - A task is a single action (e.g., executing a command, installing a package).